nafisk/Scheme-Custom-List-Package/README.md

   - [X] a function equal-sets? which inputs two numbers m and n representing sets s and t, respectively, and which determines whether s and t are equal

-  - [X] a function which inputs numbers m and n representing two sets and which returns the number representing the union of the input sets
+  - [X] a function union-set which inputs numbers m and n representing two sets and which returns a number representing the union of the sets

-  - [X] a function which inputs numbers m and n representing two sets and which returns the number representing the intersection of the input sets
+  - [X] a function intersection-set which inputs numbers m and n representing two sets and which returns a number representing the intersection of the input sets

 ---